Yes. State publishes data that connect the teacher supply to district hiring needs. : IL

 Partially.
-State publishes some relevant teacher supply data and/or district hiring data, but does not connect these data to highlight teacher shortage and surplus areas. : AR, CA, CO, DE, FL, GA, HI, IA, ID, IN, KS, KY, LA, MA, MI, MN, MO, NC, ND, NE, NJ, OK, OR, PA, RI, TN, TX, UT, VA, WA, WI, WY
+State publishes some relevant teacher supply data and/or district hiring data, but does not connect these data to highlight teacher shortage and surplus areas. : AR, CA, CO, DE, FL, GA, HI, IA, ID, IN, KS, KY, LA, MA, MI, MN, MO, NC, ND, NE, NJ, OK, OR, PA, RI, SD, TN, TX, UT, VA, WA, WI, WY

 CT: The Educator Preparation Provider Data Dashboard is not yet available.